Your cart

 • shame

-• In safe, relaxed situations it can let go.
+• In safe, relaxed situations it can release.
 In tense contexts it often contracts unconsciously.

 • This explains why: